How to Find Your NIST 800-171 & CMMC Requirements: A Comprehensive Guide to Determine Your Compliance Requirements from Your Primes & Clients

 “How do I know if I need to be compliant with either the NIST 800-171 or CMMC frameworks?”

-The bottom line is that if you possess controlled unclassified information (CUI) then your organization – with the exception of commercial off the shelf (COTS) companies – will likely have to fulfill these compliance requirements.
-Unfortunately, it’s not always clear to many organizations if they fall under this umbrella, so we’ve developed a quick guide to help clarify your compliance obligations to not only ensure you’re in good standing with your existing contracts but are also able to bid for future contracts which will very likely include these requirements in the very near future.
+The bottom line is that if you possess controlled unclassified information (CUI) then your organization will likely have to fulfill these compliance requirements- even if you are considered a commercial off the shelf (COTS) company if you’re required to do so by your clients.
+Unfortunately, it’s not always clear to many organizations if they fall under this umbrella, so we’ve developed a comprehensive guide to help clarify your compliance obligations to not only ensure you’re in good standing with your existing contracts but are also able to bid for future contracts which will include both of these requirements.

 Speak to your Clients & Vendors:

-Our first recommendation is to simply reach out to your clients to learn if they currently require or anticipate requiring either NIST 800-171 or CMMC compliance.
+Our first recommendation is to simply reach out to your clients to learn if they currently require or anticipate you will be required to accomplish either NIST 800-171 or CMMC compliance.
 Based on our experience, company contracting officers or program managers for a contract are great resources to learn about what they expect from their vendors and if they anticipate incorporating these compliance requirements as part of their contracts.
 You should also learn if the clients themselves have NIST 800-171 or CMMC requirements related to your contract with them.
-If the answer is yes, it is likely that your contract with the client should also have this language, as both NIST 800-171 and CMMC both require flow-down to be included in subcontracts.
+If they do, it is likely that your contract with the client will also have this language, as both NIST 800-171 and CMMC both feature flow-down requirements to be included in subcontracts.

 Look In Your Contract: